git4keerthip/KnowledgeBank/InterviewsCollectionsJuly.md

 - Spring profiling
 - Transient , volatile , Functional Interface
 - Example of Java8 Functional Interface :- Consumer, Supplier,Predicate.
-- Difference between String Buffer , String Builder , String
+- Difference between String Buffer , String Builder , String:- only String buffer is thread safe and has lag performance.
 - How HashMap works internally what if two keys have same hashcode
+- Component scan with multiple packages :- @ComponentScan({"com.my.package.first","com.my.package.second"})

 ## CMP
 - Coding problems to count domains and sub domains in a string array